History of Madeira: Autonomy

 On 1 July 1976, following the democratic revolution of 1974, Portugal granted political autonomy to Madeira, celebrated on Madeira Day.
 The region now has its own government and legislative assembly.

-On September 1978, the Madeira flag was adopted.
+In September 1978, the Madeira flag was adopted.
 The blue part symbolizes the sea surrounding the island and the yellow represents the abundance of life on the island.
 The red cross of the Order of Christ, with a white cross on it, is identical to the one on the flag of Prince Henry's ships that discovered the island.
-On September 1980, the official anthem was adopted.
+In September 1980, the official anthem was adopted.

 In 1980, the Madeira International Business Centre was created.

 From 1976 to 2019, the center-right Social Democratic Party (PPD/PSD) had a majority of MPs in the regional parliament and ruled on its own.
 During most of that time, from 1978 to 2015 (37 years), the regional government was headed by Alberto João Jardim, making him one of the longest-serving democratically elected leaders in the world.

 In the 2019 election, PPD/PSD won once again, but lost the majority it had always held.
 Now it governs in coalition with the Popular Party.